markisus/coq-ski/README.md

 These are the standard definitions of the S and K combinator system, with the addition of variable terms like `var n`.
 We can speak about whether expressions contain variables.
 Expressions which contain no variables are called constants.
+The addition of variables allows us to build a small compiler using the concept of alpha-elimination (see src/compile.v).

 ```
 (* src/expr.v *)